2003 European Grand Prix: Race report

 Schumacher agreed that Montoya had given him enough room and after a stewards’ enquiry, no action was taken.
 Ferrari’s Ross Brawn was not content with the situation, but Williams technical director Patrick Head remarked that, had Montoya been penalised, it would effectively have been a declaration that overtaking was no longer allowed in Formula One racing.

 Then, on the 57th lap, McLaren's David Coulthard suddenly had to swerve around Fernando Alonso approaching the chicane, and spun into retirement.
 “Alonso braked ten metres earlier than he had the lap before,” said Coulthard.
 “He was dealing inconsistently with problems, as his rear tyres looked completely worn out.
 But I just got caught out.”
 The Spaniard continued, and was very nearly caught on the final lap by the recovering world champion.
 The stewards investigated the incident after a report was filed to them by the FIA race director Charlie Whiting.
 They spoke to both Alonso and Coulthard and members of their respective teams.
 After a review of telemetry and video data, no driver was imposed a penalty.

-Williams’ haul of points from a race in which McLaren went home with none moved them up into second place in the constructors’ championship.
-Sir Frank Williams was careful to play down talk of a championship challenge for his team.
-But with Ferrari only 13 points ahead, everyone within the team believed that they had a chance of challenging before the season was over.